OPEN FRAME MONITOR

 Mechanical Fit & Mounting Alignment

-• Cut-out / opening: opening size, bezel overlap, and tolerance references
+• Cut-out / opening: opening size, bezel overlap, tolerance reference, and visible area alignment

 • Mounting method: front-mount or rear-mount concept based on your enclosure design

-• Installation depth: back clearance for the module, connectors, and cable bend radius
+• Installation depth: back clearance for the display module, connectors, cable bend radius, and service access

-• Cable exit direction: connector position, routing constraints, and strain relief concept
+• Cable routing: connector position, exit direction, routing constraints, and strain relief concept

-• Cut-out drawing, enclosure reference, or a photo with key dimensions
+• Cut-out drawing, enclosure reference, or a photo with marked dimensions

-• Preferred mounting approach (front / rear) if already decided
+• Preferred mounting approach, such as front-mount or rear-mount, if already decided

-• Any depth limit, connector clearance constraint, or cable routing restriction
+• Any depth limit, connector clearance issue, or cable routing restriction

-• Outline dimensions: 2D / 3D reference (where applicable)
+• Outline dimensions: 2D drawing or 3D reference where applicable

-• Mounting references: hole pattern and mounting boundaries
+• Mounting references: hole pattern, mounting boundaries, and bracket position

-• Connector location: I/O position and cable exit direction
+• Connector location: I/O position, cable exit direction, and clearance notes

-• Integration notes: assembly and service considerations for your housing
+• Integration notes: assembly, service access, and enclosure fit considerations

-NDA can be arranged before sharing detailed enclosure drawings.
+A sketch, annotated photo, or cut-out drawing is enough for a first-pass review.
+NDA can be arranged before sharing detailed enclosure files.

 Installation reference

-Example illustration for cut-out and mounting concept review.
+Example illustration for cut-out, mounting, depth, and cable routing review.

 SYSTEM INTERFACE